JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apimgr_relnotes.md

 linkTitle: API Gateway and API Manager January 2021
 weight: 100
 date: 2021-01-06
+description: API Gateway and API Manager updates are cumulative, comprising new features and changes delivered in previous updates, unless specifically indicated otherwise in the Release notes.
 ---

-## Summary
+## Installation

-API Gateway is available as a software installation or a virtualized deployment in Docker containers.
-API Manager is a licensed product running on top of API Gateway, and has the same deployment options as API Gateway.
+* To **update** your API Gateway, see [Update from API Gateway One Version](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/).
+* To **upgrade** from an older version, see [Upgrade from API Gateway 7.5.x or 7.6.x](/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass/).

-The software installation is available on Linux.
-For more details on supported platforms for software installation, see [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).
+* For more details on supported platforms for software installation, see [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).

-Docker deployment is supported on Linux.
-For a summary of the system requirements for a Docker deployment, see [Set up Docker environment](/docs/apim_installation/apigw_containers/docker_scripts_prereqs/).
+* For a summary of the system requirements for a Docker deployment, see [Set up Docker environment](/docs/apim_installation/apigw_containers/docker_scripts_prereqs/).

+### Update a container deployment

+Any custom `fed` files deployed to a container must be upgraded using [upgradeconfig](/docs/apim_installation/apigw_upgrade/upgrade_analytics#upgradeconfig-options) or [projupgrade](/docs/apim_reference/devopstools_ref#projupgrade-command-options).
+They must be upgraded the same way, regardless of whether they are API Manager enabled or not.

+The `.fed` files contain the updates for the API Manager configuration and can be used to build containers.

 ## New features and enhancements